shushankai/shushank.github.io/_posts/2025-04-06-manual-backprop.markdown

 ---

 ### The Challenge: Why Manual Backpropagation Feels Like Climbing a Mountain
-**[Image: A person staring at a whiteboard covered in matrices and derivatives, looking overwhelmed.]**

 #### 1. **Tedium of Tensor Operations**
 Manual backpropagation thrusts you into the nitty-gritty of tensor operations.
 Take a basic two-layer MLP: every matrix multiplication, activation, and normalization demands obsessive attention to shapes and gradients.